bilgino/angularforddd/README.md

 **» REST, HATEOAS and the Mapper pattern**<br/>

 When building multi-layered, distributed web applications, data transformation is among the major challenges that occur when data traverses all layers (data flows up and down the stack).
-Hence, if the domain model resides on the client side, we must transform the server response schema to a complex object graph:
+If the domain layer is replicated on the client-side, we might have to transform the server response schema to a complex object graph:

 ![](src/assets/images/Mapper_Response.png)

-For example, HAL is a hypermedia type that provides hypermedia links in the response schema, so that we can make transitions through the application state by navigating hypermedia.
-However, when mapping the response model to the domain model, it's indispensable to provide a response schema that also includes data and not just hyperlinks.
-We can't map hyperlinks to a domain model!
+For example, HAL is a hypermedia classification that provides hypermedia links in the response schema, so that we can make transitions through the application state by navigating hyperlinks.
+However, when mapping the response schema to the client-side domain model, it's indispensable to provide a response schema that also includes data.
+We can't map hyperlinks to domain models!
-Many additional requests may be required; In the worst case scenario for every resource, which can result in the dreaded N+1 problem.
+Many additional requests may be necessary; In the worst case scenario for every resource, which can result in the dreaded N+1 problem.
 Hence, the Web API layer not only should include hypermedia links but also application data.
 There are many
 HATEOAS implementation patterns such as the JSON API specification, which seems to be a good solution to the aforementioned problem.
+The best solution is to avoid HATEOAS for Angular applications!

 **» Domain Model - Aggregate**<br/>